joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 Run the program (`python my_lovely_sensors.py`).
 If you've done everything right, you should see numbers scrolling down the screen showing the current values of the sensors.
 If everything is working nicely, one of the numbers should change if you press the button, and the other should respond to changes of the rotary angle sensor.
 If the numbers aren't changing, check you've put the sensors into the correct ports on the GrovePi board.

+## Knowledge Check

-If that worked, try a different sensor - e.g. light sensor.
+If that worked, try a different sensor - e.g. a light sensor.
 You will need to change the sensor_pins bit, and the sensors.<sensor_name> in the loop.
 Check out the
-[sensor reference](grovepi5_sensor_index.html) for names of sensors which we have and how to access them.
+[sensor reference](grovepi5_sensor_index.html) for names of sensors which we have and how to connect and access them.

 # Part 5 - Capture and Analyse some Sensor Data
 <a id="part5"></a>